rene-d/hackerrank/README.md

 ### Tools

-- `hrinit.py` creates a new file for a given challenge based on the HackerRank model.
-Default language is [Python 3](https://wiki.python.org/moin/Python2orPython3).
+- `hrinit.py` creates a new file for a given challenge based on the HackerRank template.
+Default choice for language is [Python 3](https://wiki.python.org/moin/Python2orPython3).
 - `runtest.sh` is the script used by [CTest](https://cmake.org/Wiki/CMake/Testing_With_CTest) to verify the solution.
-- `compare.py` aims to fairly compare the program output with the except one.
+- `compare.py` aims to fairly compare the program output with the excepted one.
 It is necessary since some challenges use decimal numbers : we cannot simply use `diff -qw`.
-- `hrtc2.py` can be used to download purchased testcases.
+- `hrtc2.py` can be used to download «purchased» testcases or to create new ones.
 Copy and paste the download links of input and output data.

 ### Other (hacking) tools

 - `hr_github.sh` creates the testcases archive and sync the private repo to the public GitHub one
 - `hr_table.py` automatically creates `README.md` files with challenge lists (requires offline data)
-- `hr_count.py` counts challenges and testcases
+- `hr_count.py` counts challenges and testcases - used to update toplevel `README.md`
-- `hr_offline.py` downloads the challenge catalogs
+- `hr_offline.py` downloads challenge catalogs and more
 - `hr_interview.py` gets the playlist of [Interview Preparation Kit](https://www.hackerrank.com/interview/interview-preparation-kit)
 - `hr_menu.py` displays a graphical menu to browse challenges and solve them when no Internet connection is available (requires offline data)
 - `hr_db.py` creates a SQLite database - used to understand how data is structured (or not!)

 ### IDE

 [Visual Studio Code](https://code.visualstudio.com) is a great free IDE that comes with many [plugins](https://marketplace.visualstudio.com/vscode).
-Some configuration files are provided.
+Some configuration files are provided and a [Bash](https://www.gnu.org/software/bash/) initialization file.

 ### Other online resources